GarageBand can do many, many things, but today I’d like to walk you through how you can use it to change the pitch of an MP3 file.

 Turn off the metronome.
 It’s just going to be confusing unless you know exactly what BPM the tune is.
 Go to the Control menu and uncheck the metronome box.
 Or click the metronome box in the control bar to the right of the heads-up display.

 With the track selected, open up the track info.
 Click on the “i” icon in the bottom right corner.
 This is where you can start adding effects to the track for pitch shifting.

 Then click from “browse” to “edit” under the track image.
 You should see a “rack” of effects like “noise gate” and “compressor.”

 Click on an empty effect slot.
 This will bring up a drop-down with many effect options.
 Scroll down to the second section called “Audio Unit Effects” and click on the one called “AUPitch.”
 This loads a pitch shift effect that can transpose the track.

 Click on the effect image to edit the settings.
 This will bring up a little window with four “knobs” – Pitch, Effect Blend, Smoothness, and Tightness.
-I usually max out Effect Blend, Smoothness, and Tightness at 100%.
+I usually adjust Effect Blend, Smoothness, and Tightness to 100%.